PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 This step we are going to setup VPS instance.
 One you login to <a href="" target="_blank">AWS Console </a> you can simply type `LightSail' on the searchbar or Find the link <a href="" target="_blank">here</a>
 1. Create Instance
    - Select Instance Location
-   - Select a Platform(Linux vs Windows)
+   - Select a Platform(Linux / Windows)
    - Select a bluprint

 > For this tutorial, we will host a static website for the demonstrate purpose, so we select `Linux OS Debian v10.8` only; However, feel free to choose whichever OS you are confortable with and a blueprints for applications listed below.